 Our Shenley Technical Centre, which represents more than half of our building area, therefore exceeds the strict Local Plan Policy D4 standard enforced by Milton Keynes Council, and employs high-efficiency variable refrigerant flow heating, ventilation and cooling (VRF HVAC) systems in its offices, manufacturing and test facilities.
 It also uses high-specification, low U-factor composite cladding and roofing panels.
 Energy consumption is further reduced by our roof-mounted solar panels.

-Our second largest building, at Kiln Farm, is receiving a new roof to similar standards.
-Our buildings were built or refurbished since 2014 and energy-saving LED lights are therefore installed throughout.
+Our second largest building, at Kiln Farm, has roofing to similar standards.
+All our buildings were built or refurbished since 2014 and energy-saving LED lights are therefore installed throughout.

 We have a number of electric vehicle charging points for staff and visitors, with cabling laid for several more.
 Staff are actively encouraged to use EVs, with on-site charging offered at cost and a popular EV scheme in place.